Studying at SAE Institute Amsterdam

 In some cases, when the learning outcomes of a module are not met, a resubmission of an assignment might be needed in order to pass the module.
 In this case, the grade of the resubmitted module will be forwarded to the next assessment boards.
 This thus means that a student might need to wait 4 to 5 months before a resubmitted assignment receives the confirmed grade.

 The Degree Program has a duration of 2 years (full-time).
 After successful completion of the course, you will receive a BA/BSc (Hons) Degree of 180 ECTS credits awarded by Middlesex University in London.

-For course information or other please fill in the form below and the Study Advisors will get back to you.
+For more course information please fill in the form below and the Study Advisors will get in contact with you.